j-palindrome/obsidian-time-ruler/README.md

 Time Ruler combines the best parts of a nested tasklist and an event-based calendar view.
 Drag-and-drop tasks to time-block and reschedule, and view tasks on top of read-only online calendars.
-Integrates well with the Tasks, FullCalendar, and Reminder plugins.
+Integrates well with the Tasks, FullCalendar, Reminder, and Obsidian Day Planner plugins.

 ![cover](assets/time-ruler-cover.png)